PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-10 00:58:02
+Last updated: 2024-04-10 00:58:39
-Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a
+Random Quote: Sometimes distance is the only way to find peace.
+So you can heal your wound. - Berlin